box/box-typescript-sdk-gen/docs/termsOfServiceUserStatuses.md

 Updates the status for a terms of service for a user.

-This operation is performed by calling function `updateTermOfServiceUserStatusById`.
+This operation is performed by calling function `updateTermsOfServiceStatusForUserById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/put-terms-of-service-user-statuses-id/).

-_Currently we don't have an example for calling `updateTermOfServiceUserStatusById` in integration tests_
+_Currently we don't have an example for calling `updateTermsOfServiceStatusForUserById` in integration tests_

 ### Arguments

 - termsOfServiceUserStatusId `string`
   - The ID of the terms of service status.
 Example: "324234"
-- requestBody `UpdateTermOfServiceUserStatusByIdRequestBodyArg`
+- requestBody `UpdateTermsOfServiceStatusForUserByIdRequestBody`
-  - Request body of updateTermOfServiceUserStatusById method
+  - Request body of updateTermsOfServiceStatusForUserById method
-- headers `UpdateTermOfServiceUserStatusByIdHeadersArg`
+- headers `UpdateTermsOfServiceStatusForUserByIdHeaders`
-  - Headers of updateTermOfServiceUserStatusById method
+  - Headers of updateTermsOfServiceStatusForUserById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.